What is This?

 A note on Java Versions

-Where there are differences between Java 8 and 7 we will point them out.
-If you are unlucky enough to be working with an earlier version of Java you will have to discover any differences to Java 7 on your own.
+Where there are differences between recent Java versions we will point them out.
+If you are unlucky enough to be working with an early version of Java you will have to discover any differences to Java 7 on your own.

 This work is Copyright © NCR, but may be read and shared with others under the terms of the Creative Commons Attribution Share Alike licence v4.0.